Bitbucket MCP server

 Required Environment Variables

-• BITBUCKET_URL: Base URL of your Bitbucket Server instance
+• BITBUCKET_URL: Your Bitbucket Server instance URL

-• Authentication (one required):
+• Authentication (choose one):

 • BITBUCKET_TOKEN: Personal access token